lmoncla/illumina_pipeline/README.md

 4. run the following command: `java -jar snpEff.jar build -gtf22 -v reference_sequence_name`

 * Note: when you run the build command, reference_sequence_name does NOT include the .genome.
 If you have multiple gene segments whose coordinates are all specified in 1 gtf, that is fine.
 They just need to all have the same base names in the gtf and sequences.fa file (so CA04_HA and CA04_NA is fine).

+* SNPEff is quite particular about how the gtf is formatted.
+GTFs that work for popoolation will NOT always work properly for SNPEff, especially for influenza M and NS.
+In order for codons to be properly annotated for M and NS, you need to include a gene, transcript, and cds line for each protein.
+So for M1 and NS1, you need to provide a gene, transcript and cds line.
+For M2 and NEP you need to provide a gene, transcript, and 2 cds lines.
+An example gtf and sequences fasta is provided in the folder "SnpEff example files."
+If you do not annotate these properly, SNPs in the 2nd region of M2 and NEP will have the incorrect amino acid number.

 * Once these steps are complete, your genome should be built in a zipped file called snpEffectPredictor.bin